ownlytics/mcptix/CONTRIBUTING.md

-# Contributing to Epic Tracker
+# Contributing to mcptix

-Thank you for your interest in contributing to Epic Tracker!
+Thank you for your interest in contributing to mcptix!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct